brycehenson/fast_sorted_mask/README.md

 2. Return the values of the data that maskes it through this mask. (herein *retun mask values*)
    * This has a smaller speedup because copying a subset of a vector (even a contiguous block) is a substantialy slower than the search.

 The code here demonstrates the algorithm for both types (counting and subset) in native matlab and provides a number of tests in order to compare the performance.
 For taking small slices of large (>1e6 elments) sorted vectors, a speedup of 1000x is demonstrated.

 | ![A comparison of various masking approaches](fig1.png "Fig1") |
 |:--:|
  **Figure1**- Comparison of the brute mask to the fast_sorted_mask on an i7-7700 @ 4.00GHz .
 The brute mask for sorted and unsorted data gives comparable performance at large n, however at intermediate n \~10^2.1 the sorted date version is slightly faster which is somewhat puzzling.
 The fast_sorted_mask execution time (for a presorted vector) is superior at all values of n>10^2.1, however when the sort time is induced is slower than the brute mask.
-If however the execution time is measured an sort and then m=1e2 masking operations (and scaled) then superior performance is obtained.  |
+If however the execution time includes the sort then for m=1e2 masking operations (and scaled) then superior performance is obtained.  |

 | ![A comparison of various masking approaches](fig2.png "Fig2") |